-- 1. To have access to the most recent regulations ("Rights and Responsibilities") published by the University and to receive a copy of those regulations upon request.
-The University will make reasonable efforts to make its policies known to students, faculty, and staff. - 2.
-To be presumed not responsible unless decided otherwise. - 3.
-To admit responsibility for any or all of the alleged policy violations. - 4.
-Participate in a Resolution Process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard as outlined in University policies and procedures. - 5.
-To request a reasonable delay of a conduct conference and/or hearing due to academic or extenuating circumstances. - 6.
-To be advised in writing of all alleged policy violations, as initiated in a notification of University proceedings letter that may be emailed via campus email. - 7.
-To submit a written account relating to the alleged policy violations. - 8.
-To request an administrative agreement option to resolve the matter, when appropriate in the Student Conduct Process. - 9.
-To speak on one's own behalf, including written and oral statements and physical exhibits, and to have material witnesses speak as part of any Student Conduct Hearing. - 10.
+To have access to the most recent regulations ("Rights and Responsibilities") published by the University and to receive a copy of those regulations upon request.
+The University will make reasonable efforts to make its policies known to students, faculty, and staff.

+To be presumed not responsible unless decided otherwise.

+To admit responsibility for any or all of the alleged policy violations.

+Participate in a Resolution Process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard as outlined in University policies and procedures.

+To request a reasonable delay of a conduct conference and/or hearing due to academic or extenuating circumstances.

+To be advised in writing of all alleged policy violations, as initiated in a notification of University proceedings letter that may be emailed via campus email.

+To submit a written account relating to the alleged policy violations.

+To request an administrative agreement option to resolve the matter, when appropriate in the Student Conduct Process.

+To speak on one's own behalf, including written and oral statements and physical exhibits, and to have material witnesses speak as part of any Student Conduct Hearing.

 To decline to provide information at a Student Conduct Process.

-- 11. To be accompanied by an Advisor at all phases of a Student Conduct Process.
-See OEO Policy for additional details pertaining to OEO Resolution Process. - 12.
-To receive a timely notification in writing of the outcome via campus email. - 13.
-To an appeal of the outcome, as outlined in the appeals process. - 14.
-To be assured of confidentiality, whenever possible, in accordance with the terms of the federal Family Educational Rights and Privacy Act. - 15.
-After a final decision has been made, and all appeals have been exhausted, to be free from subsequent hearings and/or sanctions for the same specific incident of alleged misconduct (except in cases where alleged policy violations of intentional omission or ambiguity of information or dishonesty, related to the initial hearing, are being reviewed). - 16.
-Have disclosures of discrimination, harassment and sexual violence, including sexual assault, sexual exploitation, stalking, and relationship violence treated seriously by the University - 17.
-Seek support services such as housing changes, academic support, or counseling services as applicable. - 18.
+To be accompanied by an Advisor at all phases of a Student Conduct Process.
+See the Formal Complaint Process and Title IX Grievance Process for details regarding OEO resolution processes.

+To receive a timely notification in writing of the outcome via campus email.

+To file an appeal of the outcome, as outlined in the appeals process.

+To be assured of confidentiality, whenever possible, in accordance with the terms of the federal Family Educational Rights and Privacy Act.

+After a final decision has been made, and all appeals have been exhausted, to be free from subsequent hearings and/or sanctions for the same specific incident of alleged misconduct (except in cases where alleged policy violations of intentional omission or ambiguity of information or dishonesty, related to the initial hearing, are being reviewed).

+Have disclosures of discrimination, harassment and sexual violence, including sexual assault, sexual exploitation, stalking, and relationship violence treated seriously by the University

+Seek support services such as housing changes, academic support, or counseling services as applicable.

 Notify law enforcement of the incident and seek their involvement if applicable.
 They also have the option to decline to involve law enforcement.